Current fluctuations in a semi-infinite line: Perturbation solution for the Symmetric Simple Exclusion Process

 For the quenched ensemble, the expression for the average is

-where the average density is written as $\rho_{\mathrm{av}}(x,t)=\rho_a+\left(\rho_b-\rho_a\right)\int_0^\infty\mathrm{d}y\,g(x,y,t)$ with the Green's function as in \eref{green_function_arbitrary_boundary_rate}.
-The expression in \eref{avg_current_slow_general} can be explicitly evaluated and we arrive at the result reported in \eref{average_current_ssep}.
-Note that this is the same expression we obtained for the non-interacting particles.
+where the average density $\rho_{\mathrm{av}}(x,t)=\rho_a+\left(\rho_b-\rho_a\right)\int_0^\infty\mathrm{d}y\,g(x,y,t)$ with the Green's function in \eref{green_function_arbitrary_boundary_rate}.
+The expression in \eref{avg_current_slow_general} can be explicitly evaluated and we arrive at the result \eref{average_current_ssep}.
+Note that this is identical to the expression we obtained for the non-interacting particles.